 Leadership Development

 Sharpe Fellows are campus role models; many are rising stars among their respective campus communities and serve on executive roles across various student organizations.
-As our next generation of business leaders, Sharpe Fellows also spend their Fellowship year refining their leadership skills.
+As our next generation of business leaders, Sharpe Fellows also spend their Fellowship year refining their leadership skills beginning with the Leadership Foundations portion of orientation.

 The program helps equip Sharpe Fellows with the competencies and knowledge to be successful leaders and global citizens.
 Because of this, candidates for the Sharpe Fellows Program should demonstrate an excitement for and commitment to developing key aspects of leadership including purpose, impact, commitment, responsibility, accountability and civic engagement.
 For the civic engagement portion of the program, Sharpe Fellows alumni that are current students spend the remainder of their time at UCLA giving back by serving as mentors to Sharpe Fellows and other students interested in business at UCLA.